-If you'd prefer the larger, 44m Apple Watch SE, you can also score $10 off the space gray and silver models.
-Also available at B&H.
+If you'd prefer the larger, 44m Apple Watch SE, you can score up to $15 off via Amazon.

-If you want an affordable GPS + Cellular Apple Watch SE for Family Setup or just to remain connected when away from your phone, the cellular-enabled SE is available at a slight discount via Amazon.
+If you want an affordable GPS + Cellular Apple Watch SE for Family Setup or just to remain connected when away from your phone, the cellular-enabled SE is available at up to $20 off via Amazon.

 Best Cheap Apple Watch Series 5 Deals

 Apple Watch Series 5 is the 2019 iteration of Apple's smartwatch.
 The biggest addition to Series 5 when compared to the Series 4 before it was the always-on display so you can check the time without having to move your arm.
 It also had its internal capacity boosted to 32GB so you'll have more room for music and podcasts as well as the newer S5 chip.
 On top of that, it has a built-in compass.
 If those things matter to you, or you want a solid jump in performance from an older Watch model, then opt for the Series 5.
 Looks-wise, it is basically the same as the Series 4, though.

 Since the Series 5 has now been discontinued, deals are few and far between as the product goes away.
 However, when retailers have stock to clear, there are sometimes some great deals on offer.

 Apple Watch Series 5 (40mm) | From $224.99 at Back Market